cskemp/parity/data/README.md

 `ozspace_sizes.csv` is derived from the original data base of locational systems provided by Dorothea Hoffmann, Bill Palmer and Alice Gaby.
 This data base is not included in this repository.

 ## raw data
-Raw data files for several domains are included in `rawdata/`
+Raw data files for several domains are included in `rawdata/`.
+A complete version of the moon phase data is included in `rawdata/moon_phases/`